+a. [x ACT <manner>]</manner> (activity)

+b.
+[X < STATE>] (state)

-a. [x ACT<MANNER>] (activity)b. [x <STATE>] (state)c.
-[BECOME [x <STATE>]] (achievement)
+с.
+[BECOME [x < state >]] (achievement)

-8Note that some constructivist approaches integrate the event structure templates into syntax successfully through an "event decompositional" syntactic model.
+&lt;sup>8Note that some constructivist approaches integrate the event structure templates into syntax successfully through an "event decompositional" syntactic model.
 See Cuervo (2003), Hale & Keyser (1993, 2002), and Harley (1995) for sample applications and further discussion.

-9In fact, such a distinction also exists in other verb-meaning-based argument structure approaches; for instance, structural facet corresponds to semantic structure of Grimshaw (1990), or structural configuration of Hale & Keyser (1993).
+&lt;sup>9In fact, such a distinction also exists in other verb-meaning-based argument structure approaches; for instance, structural facet corresponds to semantic structure of Grimshaw (1990), or structural configuration of Hale & Keyser (1993).
 Likewise, idiosyncratic facet is the semantic content or head inserted in the structure in these studies, respectively.

 (8) Complex event structure template

 [[x ACT<MANNER>] CAUSE [BECOME [y <STATE>]]] (causative)

 (Levin 1999: 9)

 It is crucial to specify that two types of participants are encoded in an event structure: "structural participants", which are required as well as licensed by virtue of both the event structure template and by the verb meaning, and "constant participants", which are only required and licensed by virtue of the constant alone.
 In Levin's work, structural participants are expressed by variables as "x" and "y" and constants are indicated as underlined variables such as "y".
 The main idea is that simplex event templates have only one structural participant but may have one or more constant participants based on the idiosyncratic meaning of the verb.
 Complex event templates have two structural participants and may have constant participants if licensed.
-For instance, sweep is an activity verb that needs minimally a sweeper and a surface, hence its meaning is associated with two participants: the structural participant sweeper and the constant participant floor, as in I swept the floor.
-Similarly, a causative (or accomplishment) verb such as break has two structural participants: the actor who breaks and the undergoer which is broken.
+For instance, sweep is an activity verb that needs minimally a sweeper and a surface, hence its meaning is associated with two participants: the structural participants; the actor who breaks and the undergoer which is broken.